• Skip to primary navigation

 As a general rule of thumb, you want to have 30X your yearly expenses in the bank, the dollar amount most people go by is RM1 million.
 For me, I’ve calculated my annual expenses to about RM36,000.
 And 30X that amount is RM1.08 million.

 Using mine as an example, investing in consumer stocks like Nestle and real estate like REITs, inflation is taken care of by these businesses themselves.
 Ie. Nestle will raise prices to keep up with inflation.
-And REITs like IGB REIT would definitely increase rental rates as the years go by.
+REITs like IGB REIT would definitely increase rental rates as the years go by.

 If you however are just saving your money in FDs, you will have to account for inflation.
 So make sure your portfolio is invested in the right assets.

-The First 100K
+The First RM100,000

 However, I’ve found it to be much easier to break down that RM1 million goal.
-Start with the smaller and (in my opinion) much harder to achieve goal of RM100K.
+Start with the smaller and (in my opinion) much harder-to-achieve goal of RM100K.

 This is how I achieved my first RM100K.

 After getting that RM100K, RM1 million becomes much, much easier.
-Snowballing from RM100K to a million is much easier than from zero to a 100K.
+Snowballing from RM100K to a million is much easier than from zero to 100K.

 The Different Types of FI/RE